 Together, these affirming and celebratory books help teachers shape their classrooms into spaces of equity, fairness, and justice that honor, respect, and celebrate differences.
 These books encourage teachers to create classrooms where, regardless of race, class, gender, ability, or disability, children feel like they belong, can become their best selves, and be unapologetically themselves.
 Finally, these books encourage teachers to promote, protect, and preserve every child’s right to breathe.

 Copyright © 2021 National Association for the Education of Young Children.
 See permissions and reprints online at NAEYC.org/resources/permissions.

 Brian L. Wright, PhD, is an associate professor and program coordinator of early childhood education in the Department of Instruction and Curriculum Leadership in the College of Education and coordinator of the middle school cohort of the African American Male Academy at the University of Memphis.
-Dr. Wright is the author of the award‑winning, best‑selling book, The Brilliance of Black Boys: Cultivating School Success in the Early Grades with contributions by Shelly L. Counsell.
-Dr. Wright is also the author of a two‑part series of articles for Teaching Young Children that discusses ways teachers can make their classrooms more welcoming and supportive learning spaces for Black boys (NAEYC.org/black‑boys‑matter).
+He is the author of the award‑winning, best‑selling book, The Brilliance of Black Boys: Cultivating School Success in the Early Grades with contributions by Shelly L. Counsell, which won the National Association for Multicultural Education’s 2018 Phillip C. Chinn Book Award.
+He is also the author of a two‑part series of articles for Teaching Young Children that discusses ways teachers can make their classrooms more welcoming and supportive learning spaces for Black boys (NAEYC.org/black‑boys‑matter).